waggle-sensor/summer2020/Rick/blog/blog.md

 <p>
 As mentioned, WeatherNet was trained to nowcast net radiation for 15, 30, 60, 75, and 90 minute horizon periods.
-WeatherNet was able to nowcast net radiation at a high of eighty-percent accuracy for a fifteen-minute horizon and at a low was able to nowcast net radiation up to ninety minutes with an accuracy of seventy percent.
+WeatherNet was able to nowcast net radiation at a high of eighty-percent accuracy for a fifteen-minute horizon and at a low of seventy percent accuracy for a ninety minute horizon.
 </p>

 | Horizon (Minutes) |  15  |  30  |  45  |  60  |  75  |  90  |